nytlabs/streamtools/docs/docs.md

 The pack blocks group messages together in different ways.
 They operate similarly to an online "group-by" operation, but care needs to be taken in the stream setting as we have to decide when to emit the "packed" message.

-* **packbycount**. groups messages into an array, emitting collected messages once specified MaxCount is reached.
+* **packbycount**.
+Groups messages into an array, emitting collected messages once specified MaxCount is reached.
     * Rules:
         * `MaxCount`: number of messages to group and emit at a time

-* **packbyinterval**. groups messages into an array, emitting collected messages once specified MaxCount is reached.
+* **packbyinterval**.
+Groups messages into an array, emitting collected messages once specified MaxCount is reached.
     * Rules:
         * `Interval`: duration string (`1s`)

-* **packbyvalue**. groups messages with common value for a given key.
-Once we haven't seen any messages iwth that value for the given duration, emits the collection.
+* **packbyvalue**.
+Groups messages with common value for a given key.
+Once we haven't seen any messages with that value for the given duration, it emits the collection.
     * Rules:
         * `EmitAfter`: duration string (`1s`)
         * `Path`: [gojee](https://github.com/nytlabs/gojee) path